8

 • 1

 In the grand scheme of things, rotors are not expensive.
 Replacing the rotors makes far better sense logically than does turning them, especially if it's a DIYer.
 There is a cost involved in turning rotors.
 New rotors are usually just a bit more expensive than.
 New rotors bring several advantages.
 Clean, flat, unwarped, rust free, new rotor.
 The only positive for a turned rotor is it's flat.
 It can still be warped, doubtful its clean, and will be rusty.
 It has less thermal mass than a new one will.
 Really, just replace the rotor and be done with it.
-Apr 1, 2022 at 12:06
+Commented Apr 1, 2022 at 12:06

 • @Pᴀᴜʟsᴛᴇʀ2 I think that's a judgment call based on cost and availability.
 Warped rotors, the driver should notice the wubba-wubba brake action.
 Every rotor rusts within 30 days of being installed, so rust is a nothingburger unless it's been on salted roads enough to scale up the vent passages.
 This for sure: a turned OEM rotor is better than a new cheap Cheese rotor from that popular auto parts store that doesn't have any delivery trucks.
-Apr 1, 2022 at 23:16
+Commented Apr 1, 2022 at 23:16

 • Your "this is for sure" is not and completely opinion.
 Also, coated rotors do not rust so readily, so not "every rotor" rusts in 30 days.
 There are plenty of good reasons to go with new rotors over re-cut old ones.
 These good reasons outweigh your opinion.
 However, as you stated, this is a judgement call.
-Apr 2, 2022 at 0:59
+Commented Apr 2, 2022 at 0:59

 You must log in to answer this question.